 We can call a static method or static field of the class from another static method without any problems.

-For example, let’s consider our class for mathematical calculations.
-We have declared the constant PI, in it.
-We can declare a static method for finding the length of the circle (the formula for finding perimeter of a circle is 2πr, where r is the radius of the circle), that uses the constant PI for calculating the perimeter of a circle.
-Then, to show that static method can call another static method, we can call the static method for finding the perimeter of a circle from the static method Main():
+For example, let’s consider our class for mathematical calculations, where we declared the constant PI.
+We can declare a static method for finding the circumference (perimeter) of the circle (the formula is 2πr, where r is the radius of the circle).
+This method uses the constant PI.
+To demonstrate that a static method can call another static method, we call the static method for finding the circumference from the static method Main():